Lieutenant governors can be nightmares for governors

 He said the movie “Black Panther” was “created by an agnostic Jew.”
 He said Muslims “are not ‘immigrants,’ they are invaders.”
 He called former President Obama “a worthless, anti-American atheist who wanted to bring this nation to its knees.”

 He shot to fame with a passionate gun-rights speech to the Greensboro City Council in 2018.
 That led to a speech at the NRA’s national convention.
-With NRA support and 100,000 Facebook followers, he won the Republican primary for lieutenant governor with 32.5% of the vote; Senator Andy Wells was second with 14.5%.
+With NRA support and 100,000 Facebook followers, he won the Republican primary for lieutenant governor with 32.5% of the vote.

 In November, Robinson defeated Democratic Yvonne Lewis Holley, who is also black, by 51.6-48.4%.